mobilemindtec/j2objc-app-test/README.md

     quidb -> database manager lib
     j2objc-gson/ -> json manager lib
-    j2objc-app-base/ -> REST and another utils lib
+    j2objc-app-base/ -> REST and another utils lib j2objc-unit/ -> test unit lib

 ```

 Install J2OBJC in `/opt/j2objc`.
 So you don't need change any script or configuration.
 If you install J2OBJC in another location, you will have change `ios/J2objcApp/Podfile` to set a new location.
 If you need, change this line in `Podfile` and set yor J2ObjC install path:

 ```
 config.build_settings['J2OBJC_HOME'] = '/opt/j2objc'
 ```